Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances: MHI samplers with centered Gaussian proposals

 Suppose that $\limsup_{\substack{d, n \to \infty \\ \frac{d}{n} \to \gamma}} \int_{\R^d} \rho(\beta, \beta^*) d\Pi( \beta | X, Y) < \infty$.
 Using properties of the limit superior,

 The other case when $\limsup_{\substack{d, n \to \infty \\ \frac{d}{n} \to \gamma}} \int_{\R^d} \rho(\beta, \beta^*) d\Pi( \beta | X, Y) = +\infty$ is trivial. \end{proof}

-If $tr(C) \to s_0$ as $d \to +\infty$, the previous Theorem applies to both Bayesian logistic and probit regression.
+Theorem~\ref{theorem:asympbound} applies to both Bayesian logistic and probit regression.
 For logistic regression, $\l_n$ is a twice continuously differentiable convex function and we may choose $r_0 = 4^{-1}$.
 Similarly for probit regression, $\l_n$ is also a twice continuously differentiable convex function and we may choose $r_0 = 1$ \citep{Demidenko2001}.

-In Figure \ref{figure:logisticrate}, we plot $(1 - \exp\left( -a_0 \right))^t$, the limiting decrease in the Wasserstein distance according to our upper bound, with varying values of the limiting ratio $\gamma$.
-We observe that as this ratio increases, the number of iterations needed to converge may still increase rapidly.
+In Figure \ref{figure:logisticrate}, we plot $(1 - \exp\left( -a_0 \right))^t$, the limiting decrease in the Wasserstein distance according to our upper bound, with varying values of the limiting ratio $\gamma$ with the other remaining values in $a_0$ fixed.
+We observe that as this ratio increases, the number of iterations needed to approximately converge may still increase rather rapidly.